faris-hamdi/faris-hamdi.github.io/content/project/03-Deep-Learning/index.md

   - Smart Cities
 ---

-Summary: Applied various deep learning architectures to predict and analyze traffic patterns in urban environments, with AlexNet emerging as the best-performing model, achieving an accuracy of 93.18%.
+Applied various deep learning architectures to predict and analyze traffic patterns in urban environments, with AlexNet emerging as the best-performing model, achieving an accuracy of 93.18%.

 <!--more-->
 The project utilized a comprehensive traffic dataset to capture flow dynamics across different times of day.
 Implemented statistical methods to validate model performance, enhancing reliability for real-time traffic predictions.